Kerstin08/minimal-mistakes/_pages/privacy_policy.md

 ### Data protection rights
 This website is build in compliance to the European General Data Protection Regulation ("GDPR"), which gives people extensive rights with respect to how their personal data is collected and processed.
 These rights include:
-  * Right of access to the personal information we gather about you, and how we the share, store and process that information.
+  * Right of access to the personal information gathered about you, and how this information is shared, stored and processed.
   * Right to correction of your personal information.
   * Right to erasure of your personal data from servers.
   * Right to complain with a supervisory authority about handling of your data.